benjmin-r/cto.coffee/index.md

 If you like talking about the human side of technology, then I'd love to talk to you.
 Do [reach out](/contact/) and let's have a chat.

+And if you're interested in getting occasional (max.
+1 per month) emails with updates from this site and what I'm learning on my journey to become a better human and leader, subscribe to my newsletter.

+{% include mailerlite-form.html %}

 ## [Latest Writings →](/writing)

 {% include post-list.html posts_list=site.categories.writing post_count=3 %}